Talentica/HungryHippos/Readme.md

          HARD DISK :- minimum 2GB free for installation

-## Installation of Prerequisite software
+## Installation of Prerequisite software On ubuntu

-1. you can install all prerequsite software by running ./install-all.sh  or  individual scripts. (supported on ubuntu)
+**you can install all prerequsite software by running ./install.sh  or  individual scripts inside the basic install scripts**

+   1. go to basic_install_scripts

-   1.1 cd HungryHippos/basic_install_scripts
+          cd Hungryhippos/basic_install_scripts

-   1.2 ./install-all.sh
-   			*to install all softwares*
+   1.1 Run install-all.sh to install all the prerequisite software

+      	./install-all.sh

-     	install-*.sh to install respective software.
+   1.2.1 to install softwares individual run respective install-*.sh.

        install-bc.sh -> to install bc , --mathlib

        install-chef.sh -> to install chef-solo

        install-java.sh -> to install java 1.8

        install-jq.sh ->   to install jq , json parser

        install-ruby.sh -> to install ruby , latest version

        install-vagrant.sh -> to install vagrant

        install-virtual-box.sh -> to install virtual Box

    NOTE :- If you have Java or Ruby already installed it will be better you install the software individually.
 Else it will